 Money market assets, with a real yield of roughly 0.25% to 0.50%, grew by $209 billion in 2018, more than the previous five years combined.
 Investors should have perhaps known the perils of panic selling, but staying the course, for some at least, proved to be difficult.

-Admittedly, I have not seen the investment policy statements of each of these investors.
-Presumably, some of them were simply following an investment plan that called for building liquidity or de-risking the portfolio in the fourth quarter of 2018.
-Others may have had the stated investment goal of generating yields that are 25 to 50 basis points above the annual inflation rate, which by the fall 2018, money market strategies provided.
-To those investors, I say kudos for following your investment plan.
+Admittedly, I don’t know the time horizon or investment goals of all those investors who sold.
+Presumably, some of them were simply pursuing a goal of lowering the risk or increasing the liquidity of their portfolios.
+Others may have had the goal of generating yields that are 25 to 50 basis points above the annual inflation rate—a level of return that, by the fall 2018, money market strategies provided.
+To those investors, I say kudos for following your plan.

 I suspect, however, that a far larger number of investors were driven by fear.
 I get it.
 It got so bad this fall that I didn’t even want to turn on the television, listen to the radio, or open the newspaper…but admittedly the New York Giants might have had something to do with that, too.